seanpm2001/Character_Image_Research/README.md

 Character images (can be shortened to: char imgs, char img, character img, char image, charimg, etc.) is a mental process my brain supports that allows easy manipulation of different characters/people/animals (fictional and real) where the personality and background is emulated to my mental set.
 This affects the way I do things, but most of the time only internally.
 Strong character images can effect me externally.
 It has led to severe issues twice (as of 2023, Thursday, February 2nd)

 It only takes a maximum of 1 minute and 50 seconds to develop a character image completely.
 It takes as little as 2 seconds to develop a character image.

+### What IS a character image

+I am still not sure.
+The following and preceeding notes will try and make sense of it.

 ***